Beef carcase classification

 This updated machine (VBS 2000 (Marel)) with LED lights, new digital camera and software updates was temporarily installed alongside the current machine in 3 different slaughtering sites across the UK including one site in Northern Ireland.
 In 2022 AfIB, along with counterparts in the UK, completed the calibration stage by gathering carcase classification data from Government Expert graders over several weeks at each site.
 The calibrated algorithms created from this data were installed into the updated machine in each slaughter plant in February 2023 and the physical validation of this data was carried out by UK Government inspectors, again at each site.
 Following further in-depth analysis of the data by regional Competent Authorities, the VBS 2000 (Marel) machine was UK approved in October 2023.

-Will the new modified VBS 2000 (Marel) machine be licensed for use in Northern Ireland?
+Has the modified machine now been installed and licensed in Northern Ireland?